kriszyp/bindr/readme.md

 	]

 (Note this functionality is planned to be moved to it's own package dbind).

+# Modules

+Bindr is designed to interact with JavaScript modules for additional functionality.
+A module can referenced and used in Bindr sheets like other values.
+The basic syntax for referencing a module is:

+	my-extension: module(package/module);

+Modules can return objects that fulfill the Bindr's JavaScript API.
+TODO, explain the API

+* get(name)
+* getValue()
+* apply(target, args)

+## @import directive

+Bindr allows you to reference or import other Bindr modules.
+To use the @import directive, type "@import" followed by a string indicating the name of the file to import.
+For example, we could add @import at the top level:

+	@import 'base.csx';

+The 'base.csx' file will be imported, behaving as if it was copied and pasted into the calling module, making all the property definitions from 'base.br' be included in our module.

+## url(path)

+We can use url(path) within value definitions.
+For example we could assign the definitions from 'base.csx' to the 'base' property rather than importing all the definitions at the top level:

+	base: url(base.csx);

+A url() function can exist with object definitions or children definitions as well.

+The url() function also be used to reference JSON data sources as well.
+JSON data can be used interchangeably with Bindr since JSON is a valid subset of Bindr.
+For example, we could define our source data:

+	source: url(path/to/my-data.json);

+In addition, the value returned url() function is fully RESTful bound to the target URL.
+This means we can bind values to a form elements, and when the values are changed we can save them, and Bindr will automatically generate the appropriate PUT requests.
+For example, we could define a source that is bound to URL, bind the source values to inputs, and save them back to the URL with a button:

+	source: url(path/to/my-data.json);

+	body [
+		form [
+			text-input source/first-name,
+			text-input source/last-name
+		],
+		button 'Save' {
+			onclick: source/save;
+		}
+	]

+## navigate(source)

+We can use the navigate() function to different URLs, and record them in the browser history.

 # Bindr Language Syntax and Semantics